Module 6: Publishing a Shape in 3 Dimensions

 Conclusion

 From this application we have shown that the DDS part of a Unity application is rather straightforward.
-The key is to map the Data Model used for communication to Unity objects.
+The key is to map the Data Model used for communication to Unity® objects.
 Once the mapping is figured out the Unity configuration and DDS code can be done relatively easily.

-This video covers Module 6.
+This video covers the steps for Module 6.

 Next Steps